VirtusLab/render/README.md

 There is no plan to implement full compatibility with Helm, because of unnecessary complexity that would bring.

+If you need full Helm compatilble rendering see: [`helm-nomagic`](https://github.com/giantswarm/helm-nomagic).

 ## Limitations and future work

 #### Planned new features